rlschuller/onet_site/index.md

 2. Train a Variational Autoencoder using this subset;
 3. Sample the latent space and use the decoder to generate new shapes;

-A more appropriate label would be *semi-supervised*, since we're both using the labels extract subsets in a *supervised* fashion and learning about the distributions of these subsets in an *unsupervised* manner.
+A more appropriate label would be *semi-supervised*, since we're both using the labels to extract subsets in a *supervised* fashion and learning about the distributions of these subsets in an *unsupervised* manner.

-###  The Encoder
+### Variational Encoder - Abstract Definition

 Preceding the low level definition, it's a good idea to keep in mind a high level model of what we're trying to achieve.
-The busy reader skip this section by jumping directly to the definition of *encoder latent*.
+The busy reader can skip this section by jumping directly to the definition of *encoder latent*.

 Traditional learning-based autoencoders are usually defined as two neural networks: